hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 ![SAM1](../img/sam_bam.png)

-An example read mapping is displayed above.
-Let's go through the fields one at a time.
-You have the read name (`QNAME`), followed by a `FLAG`
+An example read mapping is displayed above. *Note that the example above spans two lines, but in the file it is a single line.* Let's go through the fields one at a time.
+First, you have the read name (`QNAME`), followed by a `FLAG`

 The `FLAG` value that is displayed can be translated into information about the mapping.